JordanSamhi/doesApkContainParticularLocalType/README.md

 echo $?
 0
 ```
-The resulting output code can be reused in scripts to easy the decision-making.
+The resulting output code can be reused in scripts to ease a decision-making.

 # Built With